shaonsina/sina-extension-for-elementor/readme.txt

 License: GPL v3
 License URI: https://opensource.org/licenses/GPL-3.0

-A collection of high-quality widgets for Elementor page builder.
-100+ predefined blocks & pages with unlimited customization ability.
+A collection of high-quality features including Header, Footer and Theme Builder.
+60+ Custom elements with 100+ predefined blocks & pages and more.

 == Description ==

 This is an extension or addon for [Elementor](https://wordpress.org/plugins/elementor/) page builder.
 It will extend the Elementor and increase web page building experience.
-It has 38 useful & high-quality widgets or addon and 2 creative extenders.
+It has 58 useful & high-quality widgets or addon and 2 creative extenders.
 Which you may use for easy & fast make the page & display your content far better way.
 After using it, you will feel that it's one of the best addon for Elementor.

 = Use of Sina Templates =